Saif al-Islam Gaddafi: British society

-In the 2000s, Saif al-Islam was hosted at Buckingham Palace and Windsor Castle by the British royal family.
+In the 2000s, Gaddafi was hosted at Buckingham Palace and Windsor Castle by the British royal family.
 He also went shooting on Princess Anne's estate in Gloucestershire.

 In 2009, he spent a weekend at Waddesdon Manor, home of financier Jacob Rothschild, 4th Baron Rothschild, where he was the guest of Peter Mandelson and Nathaniel Rothschild.
 He later stayed at the Rothschild holiday home in Corfu.
-Nathaniel Rothschild was a guest at Saif's 37th birthday celebration in Montenegro.
+Nathaniel Rothschild was a guest at Gaddafi's 37th birthday celebration in Montenegro.

-In May 2010, Saif al-Islam and British supermodel Naomi Campbell corresponded by e-mail to coordinate Ghislaine Maxwell's visit to Libya.
+In May 2010, Gaddafi and British supermodel Naomi Campbell corresponded by e-mail to coordinate Ghislaine Maxwell's visit to Libya.